Sustainability

 CAAFI's Role

 A holistic view of sustainability encompasses environmental, economic, and social performance that enables an activity to be maintained over time.
 The aviation sector is committed to continuous improvement in performance, including aspects such as emissions, noise, and fuel burn that are relevant to the sustainability of the industry as a whole.
-The sector recognizes the role of Sustainable Aviation Fuel (SAF) in achieving improved environmental, social, and economic performance.
-CAAFI®’s Sustainability Team focuses on providing guidance to the aviation sector to ensure that relevant environmental, social, and economic risks and performance metrics are understood and given consideration at every stage of the alternative jet fuel supply chain, including feedstock production, fuels development, evaluation, distribution, and deployment.
+The sector recognizes the role of sustainable aviation fuel (SAF) in achieving improved environmental, social, and economic performance.
+CAAFI® focuses on providing guidance to the aviation sector to ensure that relevant environmental, social, and economic risks and performance metrics are understood and given consideration at every stage of the alternative jet fuel supply chain, including feedstock production, fuels development, evaluation, distribution, and deployment.

 Current Status